 If the new value is valid and different from the original value, the display will blink, indicating that the new value was stored.
-Otherwise, if the value was invalid, an error message will be displayed.
-Pressing any key clears the error message and restores the original value.
+Otherwise, if the value was invalid, an error

 In general, if a parameter has 2 values, 'off' and 'on', they are represented by the numbers '0' and '1', respectfully.